Financial & Academic Support

 • Please speak with your Educational Services Officer (ESO) or counselor within your military service prior to enrolling into the institution.

-• We recommend you start this process at least 6 weeks prior to your course start date.
+• We recommend you start this process at least one quarter weeks prior to your course start date.

 • Apply for admission to our university and print your degree plan (degree plan can also be acquired from your academic advisor).